tarcisobraz/disaster-message-clf/README.md

 </p>

 ## Run it yourself!<a name="run_yourself"></a>

+### Dependencies

+The project needs a few extra libraries which don't come along with Anaconda 3's default package:
+- Gensim
+- dill
+- plotly

+In order to faccilitate the reproduction of the results, I've added to the repository a requirements.txt file with all the packages (and their respective versions) I used in the conda environment I created locally for this project.

 1. The code assumes you use Anaconda (Python 3).
 Use the requirements.txt file at the repo root folder to recreate the conda environment with the needed libraries: `conda create --name <env_name> --file requirements.txt`.